 The biggest challenge throughout all of this has been figuring out which foods and smells contribute to this uneasy, queasy feeling and which foods or drinks may help it go away.
 I have a large case of pregnancy nose and have discovered that lots of smells set off nausea for me.
 And although avoiding these items can be tough and sometimes impossible with children in the house and simply living in the world, I think it’s good to be aware nonetheless.

 Which foods or other items have made you nauseous during your pregnancy?
-Click through for 10 smells that have me bolting for the washroom!
+These are the 10 smells that have me bolting for the washroom!

 Chicken, cooked or uncooked is a huge offender for my nose.
 It has been a problem in past pregnancies so I’m not surprised it is again.
 It took me some time still to figure out that chicken always equals vomit.